gamunu/raspberry-pi-pico-rs/README.md

 ```

 Install flip-link to ensure memory safety. `flip-link` implements stack overflow solution.
 Linking your program with
-flip-link produces the flipped memory layout, which is memory safe in presence of stack overflows.
+flip-link produces the flipped memory layout, which is memory-safe in presence of stack overflows.

 ```bash
 $ cargo install flip-link